 The exchange rate determines how much local money is received when exchanging dollars.
 It is possible to receive more or less money for your dollar depending on the host country’s currency exchange rate.

-Some students look at alternative experiences to study abroad that are non-credit bearing during a summer/ spring/winter break.
+Some students look at alternative experiences to study abroad that are non-credit bearing during a summer, spring or winter break.
 Some of these options may include interning or volunteering abroad.
-These can be cost effective options when looking for a cultural immersion experience that will build up a resume and broaden the participant’s global perspective.
-Click work, intern, volunteer, teach abroad for more information.
+These can be cost-effective options when looking for a cultural immersion experience that will build up a resume and broaden the participant’s global perspective.
+Read more about work, intern, volunteer and teaching opportunities abroad.

 Get airfare alerts